 This issue brief explores how states and communities can capitalize on the opportunities presented by the ACA to advance breastfeeding.
 In particular, it examines state partnerships; financing of breastfeeding support and counseling services; promoting worksite accommodations; utilizing the Maternal, Infant and Early Childhood Home Visiting Program (MIECHV) to improve referral and tracking; and leveraging other funding opportunities.

 Public education campaign that aims to raise awareness among African American women of the importance of and benefits associated with breastfeeding and provide helpful tips.

 4th Annual California Breastfeeding Summit, Circles of Support to Remove Breastfeeding Barriers: A Collective Responsibility.

 An action-packed Summit to help California communities build a strong foundation of breastfeeding support that encircles women.
-Register by January 8 to get the best rate.
+The summit presentations are now available on the California Breastfeeding Coalition website.